Julio Rodríguez (footballer, born 1984)

-Francisco Julio Rodríguez Martínez (born 18 April 1984), sometimes known simply as Julio, is a Spanish footballer who plays for Aravaca CF as a left back.
+Francisco Julio Rodríguez Martínez (born 18 April 1984), sometimes known simply as Julio, is a Spanish former footballer who played as a left back.

 Club career

 Born in Madrid, Julio graduated from local CD Leganés' youth system, making his senior debuts with the reserves.
-On 25 January 2004 he played his first official game with the first team, featuring the last 18 minutes in a 3–1 away win over Córdoba CF in the Segunda División.
+On 25 January 2004, he played his first official game with the first team, featuring the last 18 minutes in a 3-1 away win over Córdoba CF in the Segunda División.

 In the following years, Julio competed in the Segunda División B and Tercera División, representing UD Marbella, Celta de Vigo B, RSD Alcalá, CD Guadalajara, UD Socuéllamos and CD Olímpic de Xàtiva.